 Harley — Law Enforcement / Arson

-K9 Harley started out as a stray and found himself spending nearly 9 months in the Williamson County Animal Shelter in Georgetown, TX.
+K9 Harley started out as a stray and found himself spending nearly nine months in the Williamson County Animal Shelter in Georgetown, Texas.
 In 2014, I, Noah Moncivais, had the opportunity to select and train a rescue dog from the shelter.
 After testing numerous dogs, K9 Harley showed tremendous drive.
-The shelter advised K9 Harley had been looked over due to his breed (Pitbull mix) and reason why his long stay in the shelter.
-Not knowing K9 Harley’s background or temperament, he was selected for the K9 position.
-K9 Harley would be trained on three specialties-narcotics detection, tracking for search and rescue, and area searches (articles).
-With the assistance of an in-house trainer, I trained K9 Harley over the next six months before being released from training status.
-K9 Harley hit the ground running and assisted patrol and narcotics units within central Texas including his police department of Round Rock.
-In May 2015, K9 Harley and I took on the bigger challenge of assisting with search and rescue efforts during the Memorial Day floods that effected central Texas.
-Areas that were considered disaster zones and only accessible by helicopter, K9 Harley and I were deployed and attempted to locate missing loved ones.
-Over the next years, K9 Harley has not only had the responsibility of his trained skills, but has also been a symbol for community policing.
+The shelter said that the reason K9 Harley had been overlooked was his breed (Pitbull mix).
+K9 Harley would be trained for three specialties: narcotics detection, tracking for search and rescue, and area searches.
+With the assistance of an in-house trainer, I trained K9 Harley over the next six months.
+K9 Harley hit the ground running and assisted patrol and narcotics units in central Texas, including the Round Rock police department.
+In May 2015, K9 Harley and I took on the bigger challenge of assisting with search and rescue efforts during the Memorial Day floods that affected central Texas.
+K9 Harley and I were deployed to disaster zones only accessible by helicopter, and attempted to locate missing loved ones.
+Over the following years, K9 Harley has not only had the responsibility of using the skills for which he was trained, but has also become a symbol for community policing.
 K9 Harley and I have completed numerous K9 demonstrations for children of all ages.